 - Low carb Bento protein, veggies, fats and fruit

-Low carb Bento boxes are filled with playful designs of nutritious foods, presented in a variety of flavors, shapes and colors.
+Bento boxes are filled with playful designs of nutritious foods, presented in a variety of flavors, shapes and colors.
 Bento is a perfect opportunity to try new or exotic low carb veggies.

 A daily low carb Bento box, filled with delicious energy-packed foods is crucial for on-the-go low carb eating.